H. R. Gross: H.R. 144

 When Gross was in Congress, a special exception was made to the practice that bills offered in the House were numbered consecutively.
 The number H.R.
 144 was reserved each session for one of Representative Gross's bills (because 144 equals one gross, making its title the arithmetical equivalent to his name).

 Death

+Gross married Hazel E. Webster.
+They had two sons.
 He was a resident of Arlington, Virginia, until his death in a Washington, D.C.
 Veterans Hospital on September 22, 1987, due to complications from Alzheimer's disease.
 He was buried in Arlington National Cemetery.

-Hazel Gross, his wife of 58 years, died March 18, 1999, in Washington, D.C.
-She was 97 years old.